PhuongNHT1/aws-bootcamp-cruddur-2023/journal/week0.md

 - [x] Create an Organization unit

 ## Homeworks
+### 3. Create Admin user
+- Go to IAM > Users > Create user
+  - Choose [Enable console access], you should use console often.
+  - Keep default for anything else
+- Add user to a group
+  - If you do not have a group yet, create one.
+Click [Create group]
+  - Give it a name like `Administrator`
+  - Add `AdministratorAccess` IAM policy to created group.
+- Save your credential information at some where safe.
+- Try to login into the console using that credential information
+  - When first create, you will need to change your password (this setting can be enable/disable when you create the user)

 ### 4. Using AWS Cloud Shell
 - Click on this icon to go to Cloud shell
 ![](img/week0_20230215054252.png)